django-cms/django-filer/docs/usage.rst

 The only difference is, that there is no need to declare what model we are referencing (it is always ``filer.models.File`` for the ``FilerFileField`` and ``filer.models.Image`` for the ``FilerImageField``).

+Those Fields have some specific and optionnal options :

+* `default_folder_key` : specify the folder handler key which will return the folder where files will be stored for direct upload, or the folder to open when we use file lookup.
+* `default_direct_upload_enabled` : Allow use to upload a file inside the main form (without opening the files lookup popup).
+Default is False to stay backward compatible.
+* `default_file_lookup_enabled` : Allow user to choose (or add) files via the file lookup popup (default is True)

 Simple example ``models.py``::